becarpenter/animaIPJ/IPJautonomic.md

 controller) can already reliably and securely reach remote nodes and configure them safely without risk of cutting themselves off.
 In addition, fully autonomic management mechanisms (i.e., ASAs) can start up.
-To understand how this works, we need to give more details about the GRASP protocol.
+To understand how this works, we first need to give more details about the GRASP protocol.

 GRASP
 -----